Maryann-beep/React-calculator-app/README.md

 Building and deploying this project taught me some important lessons:

 - **React apps need a build step**
   Unlike plain HTML/CSS/JS projects, you can’t just push files to GitHub Pages.
-You must run `npm run build` to generate a `build/` folder.
+You must run `npm run build` to generate a `build/` folder and `npm run deploy` to deploy project.

 - **Configuring GitHub Pages for React**
   Adding the `homepage` field in `package.json` ensures assets load correctly from the subpath.